 Time Limits to Reopen Charges Dismissed Without Prejudice

 As was mentioned, your charges might be refiled if your case was initially dismissed without prejudice.
-However, the prosecution can not wait indefinitely to refile the charges against you.
+However, the prosecution can not wait indefinitely to refile against you.
 After a set period of time, the statute of limitations on your case will expire.

-DUI Charges Lead to Serious Results in Los Angeles
+DUI Charges Lead to Serious Consequences

 - Fines of thousands of dollars.